Naludrag/AIT/Labo1/Labo1.md

 ubuntu@mobile:~$ ls /dev/sd*
 /dev/sda  /dev/sda1
 ```
+With the commands show above, we can see that one disk is available and it as one partition.
+We can deduce that because we have a disk named **sda** and it has only one number.

 ***1.2 Which new files appeared?
 These represent the disk and its partitions you just attached.***

+After the addition of a new disk, we can see that another disk is now available and his name is **sdb** as expected.
 ```bash
 ubuntu@mobile:~$ ls /dev/sd*
 /dev/sda  /dev/sda1  /dev/sdb